 Sustainability stats that matter to you

-Half-way through 2022, we’ve had a bit of time to reflect on a slowly-returning-to-normal world.
-We’re not there yet, but we are getting there.
+Over the past couple of years, we’ve had a bit of time to reflect on a slowly-returning-to-normal world.
+We’re not there yet, but we're getting there.

 This year feels different, doesn’t it?
 Leave it to a global pandemic to curb travel and stop people from driving to work to force a decline on carbon emissions.